JCPD: Kingsport man arrested after allegedly fleeing from Johnson City police

 JOHNSON CITY, Tenn.
 (WJHL) – A Kingsport man was arrested Saturday after allegedly fleeing from officers in Johnson City.

-Jamoral Hill, was arrested after officers with the Johnson City Police Department attempted to make a traffic stop on him when they spotted him driving in the wrong direction on West Main Street in a Black Caddilac Sedan.
+Jamoral Hill, was arrested after officers with the Johnson City Police Department attempted to make a traffic stop on him when they spotted him driving in the wrong direction on West Main Street in a black Cadilac sedan.
 When officers attempted to stop Hill he fled, according to a release from the JCPD.

 Hill’s car was later spotted at an apartment complex on Plymouth Road.
 It was discovered that Hill did not have a driver’s license and also had a warrant for parole violation out of North Carolina, according to the release.